AditixAnand/No-Wrong-Door-Brite-Spark/AI-USAGE.md

 Sometimes I also used AI to understand a particular error, library behaviour, or implementation issue before making the change myself.

-It was mainly used in a question-and-debugging style rather than asking it to build complete features.
+It was mainly used when I needed help understanding what was going wrong or when I wanted to check another possible approach.

 ## Tools Used